What is Retainage?

 Unfortunately, it’s common for contractors and developers to abuse the retention practice in construction.
 This is done in two ways:

 First, it’s abused to “stay ahead.”
 It’s a common construction practice to underpay a contractor for work done on a job.
 If, for example, 30% of work is completed, the developer or GC will only pay 25% of the price.
 And then, also take out a withholding.
 This is done to “stay ahead” of the subcontractor, to further protect the owner or GC.
 This is an abusive practice.
 You should check out the payment reputation and practices of your contractor to see whether anyone reports them engaging in this abusive practice.

 Second, it’s abused by holding money too long or withholding high percentages.
 It’s common for contractors to have high amounts withheld from them (even when it’s limited!), and to have that money withheld for a very long time.
 Sometimes, contractors must have to make formal demands for retainage.

 And there are other ways to abuse this practice, too.
-Take a look, for example, at this situation addressed in our Expert Center, where a GC tried to move retained money from one project to another, like some kind of evergreen deposit from a subcontractor!
+In one case of mismanagement of retainage, a GC tried to move retained money from one project to another, like some kind of evergreen deposit from a subcontractor!

 Just like many other mechanisms related to construction payment, the retainage scheme can be abused.
 Accordingly, rules, requirements, and practices have been built into federal law and the laws of many states, with respect to retainage to promote its fair use and to prevent its abuse.
 The amount of the contract price that can be withheld and the time for which the retainage may be withheld vary by state (and federally), and be dependent on project type.